 - SLA Definitions.
 On explicit grammar instruction, and grammar “rules,” in general, Bill said that a “Even if we have our SLA definitions wrong, we know that what’s in the textbook doesn’t work.”

 - Interaction.
 When it comes to the misunderstanding that interacting means speaking, Bill said that “interaction with input simply means indicating comprehension.”

 - Intellectualizing Language.
 Bill said that “we have a problem in trying to intellectualize language learning” as the study of those “rules” that don’t exist in our minds anyway.

 - MovieTalk.
 (Update!)
-I’ve mostly MovieTalk (MT) only as a review of words students have been exposed to.
+I’ve mostly used MovieTalk (MT) only with words students have been exposed to.
 Adriana walked us through the other use of MT that extends the process over a few days.
 This makes the juice vs. squeeze of MT that higher of a yield.
 Fantastic!